mrezaei92/TriHorn-Net/README.md

    Download and extract the dataset from the link provided below

-   Copy the content of the folder data/MSRA to where the dataset is located
+   Download and extract data/MSRA.tar.xz and copy its content to where the dataset is located

 # Training and Evaluation